Dissecting van der Waals interactions with Density Functional Theory -- Wannier-basis approach: Introduction

 Atomistic methods that rely on the dipolar polarizabilities of the atoms enable calculations of vdW energies rather efficiently.
-There are now many flavors of many-body dispersion (MBD) schemes which avoid costly computations with DFT wave-functions, however, the in-built assumptions of the atoms behaving as harmonic oscillators suggests that charges are rather confined to the atoms.
-This type of models are perhaps more appropriate for finite atomic clusters, and their application in extended materials, where the overall polarizability play an important role, may be limited \cite{Dobson2023}.
-Other approaches rely on various implementations of the Random Phase Approximation (RPA).
-Through self-consistent procedures, vdW energy can be calculated based on density-density correlation functions \cite{Berland2015}.
-These methods are considered to be more accurate, but they are associated with a higher computational cost.
-They also make different approximations related to the plasmon propagator properties and many of them also use external parameters \cite{Dion2004, Lee2010, Hamada2014}.
+Many-body dispersion (MBD) computations utilize models by representing atoms in materials as harmonic oscillators coupled via dipolar interactions suggesting that charges are assumed to be rather confined to the atoms \cite{Dobson2023}.
+RPA implementations based on bare atomic polarizabilities and dipolar coupling are also available.
+Such methods are MBD-compatible and they compute the vdW energy based on density-density correlation functions \cite{Tkatchenko2013,Berland2015,Ambrosetti2016b,Ambrosetti2019b}.
+Non-local functionals for vdW energy computations have also been developed.
+They rely on different approximations related to the plasmon propagator properties and many of them also use external parameters \cite{Dion2004, Lee2010, Hamada2014}.

 The interplay of the atomic distribution in the materials, their polarization properties and underlying electronic structure makes the description of vdW interactions complex, which motivates new developments of first principles methods for more accurate and cost-effective calculations.
 Computing vdW energies based on correlation effects that capture the {\it full electronic structure} and {\it overall polarizability} of the system needs further efforts.
+Other effects associated with materials anisotropy and their full optical response properties are also factors that need further evaluations in vdW computations from first principles.
 Less assumptions and removing external parameters in computational scheme are also needed for much improved reliability of the computations.
-Other effects associated with materials anisotropy and their full optical response properties are also factors that need further evaluations in vdW computations from first principles.